-We explain how cryptocurrencies such as Bitcoin are actually made
+We explain how virtual currencies such as Bitcoin and Ether are actually made

 How is cryptocurrency mining related to the blockchain?

-Each particular distributed public ledger supports the operation of the correlating cryptocurrency and records all transactions across the breadth of the network.
+Each particular distributed public ledger supports the operation of a corresponding cryptocurrency and records all transactions across the extent of its network.
 For our guide on how blockchain technology works in more detail, check out our explainer.

 The blockchain records every time cryptocurrency is traded, with these records being compiled into an endless line of blocks that are all connected.
 For transactions to be validated, they will need to be verified by other users on the network.
 This process is key to the way that cryptocurrencies work and avoids instances whereby individuals try to initiate several transactions using the same units.

 Cryptocurrency mining is effectively a process of rewarding network users with Bitcoin for validating these transactions.

 How are new coins mined?

 When a slew of transactions is assembled into a block, it is then appended to the blockchain.
 However, in order to be rewarded with Bitcoin, a ‘mining’ user, or ‘miner’, needs to perform two tasks: validate 1MB worth of transactions as well as be the first to find out a unique 64-digit hexadecimal number - also called a hash.